Oral Appliances for Sleep Apnea Tulsa, OK

 Anyone, from toddlers to elderly people, can develop sleep apnea.
 Certain situations and demographic groupings are more likely to experience obstructive sleep apnea.

-- A restricted airway.
+• A restricted airway.
 It’s possible that you inherited a narrow throat.
-Particularly in young children, tonsils or adenoids can potentially grow and obstruct the airway.
+In young children, tonsils or adenoids can potentially grow and obstruct the airway.

 What if sleep apnea is left untreated?